The Fringe Media Office

 Meet / Tweet the Media

-Every year we host a Meet the Media event in Edinburgh during the first weekend of the Fringe, where artists can queue up and pitch their shows to representatives from different publications.
+In Fringes past we have hosted a Meet the Media event in Edinburgh during the first weekend of the Fringe, where artists can queue up and pitch their shows to representatives from different publications.

-This year we’re planning to do something similar, but online; we’re calling it Tweet the Media.
-We’ll inform all registered Fringe acts of a hashtag we’ll support on a given day of the Fringe, and invite accredited media to monitor the hashtag in the same way they’d normally watch show pitches.
+In 2021 we took the event online, calling it Tweet the Media.
+We informed all registered Fringe acts of a hashtag to be used on a certain day of the Fringe, and invited accredited media to monitor the hashtag in the same way they’d normally watch show pitches.

-We’ll send out more information on Tweet the Media nearer the time, including advice on how to fine-tune your tweet and make the most of the opportunity.
-Make sure you sign up to our Participants mailing list to find out all about it.
+We're still looking at the best way to handle Meet / Tweet the Media in 2022 – it may be in person, online or a hybrid of both.
+We'll update this page when we have more information, and as ever we'll be on hand to provide help and guidance, including advice on how to fine-tune your pitch or tweet and make the most of the opportunity.
+Make sure you sign up to our artists' mailing list to find out all about it.

 Media coverage at the Fringe